Updated on 2025-08-13 GMT+08:00

 Environment Variables

-You can configure environment variables of the target container in the target workload.
+Configure environment variables for the target container in the target workload.

 Java Probes

-This helps you quickly locate workload issues and analyze performance bottlenecks.
-For details, see Configuring APM Settings for Performance Bottleneck Analysis.
+Locate workload issues and analyze performance bottlenecks.
+For details, see Configuring APM.

 Continue the task even if this action fails.